 As a standalone regular expression Google matches only one thing: itself.

-This is what makes it have limited value as a regular expression: its matching power is very limited.
+This is what makes it have limited value as a regular expression: its matching power is very extremely literal.

-The power of regular expressions comes from the ability to create strings of text that match, and do not match, increasingly complex patterns.
+The power of regular expressions comes from the ability to create strings of text that match, and, often more importantly, do not match, increasingly complex patterns.

-This is done through the use of metacharacters.
+This more complex non-literal matching is done through the use of metacharacters.

 The simplest metacharacter is a